reshleman/prework/part_1.md

 You’ll need to open “Terminal.app” on OSX or “Command Prompt” on Windows to perform the following steps.
 It is suggested you perform these steps in a specific directory.
-In your terminal run:
+In your terminal, run:

     cd ~
     mkdir metis_prework